Codorus State Park

 Scuba Diving: Due to the volume of boat traffic on Lake Marburg, scuba diving is only permitted in Sinsheim Cove, in the east side of the park.
 Divers must register and show their certification at the park office before diving, then sign out at the park office after diving.
 Divers must use the buddy system and a diving flag for safety.

-Fishing: The 1,275-acre Lake Marburg is a warm water fishery.
+Fishing: The 1,275-acre Lake Marburg is a warm-water fishery.
 Popular species are yellow perch, bluegill, northern pike, crappie, largemouth bass, catfish, muskellunge and tiger muskellunge.
 Bow fishing is permitted in the shallow cove areas.
+A fishing pier for people with disabilities is on the southeast side of 1st Bridge.

 Lake Marburg is in the Big Bass Program.
 Large and smallmouth bass must be a minimum of 15 inches long to be harvested and the daily limit is four fish of either species, combined.